AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/export-or-import-organization-structure-and-product-allocations.md

 ## Export the organization structure

 As a [global administrator](https://helpx.adobe.com/enterprise/global-admin-console/manage-administrators.html), you can export the organization hierarchy.
-You can download a JSON, CSV, or XLSX representation of the entire organization hierarchy, or a subset of it.
-You can then use this data to analyze or make modifications.
+You can download a JSON, CSV, or XLSX representation of the entire organization hierarchy or a subset of it.
+You can then use this data for analysis or modification.

 The export format chosen impacts the structure of the exported data: